replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 an SSH tunnel to configure the application and complete the install.

 Let's copy the kURL bundle first.
 Take a look at the files in your current directory.
-There should be one (the name of your kURL bundle will be different, but it will include `installing-in-an-air-gapped-environment` and end in `-unstable.tar.gz`).
+The kURL bundle should be there (the name of your kURL bundle will be different, but it will include `installing-in-an-air-gapped-environment` and end in `-unstable.tar.gz`).

 ```
 replicant@jumpbox:~$ ls
-installing-in-an-air-gapped-environment-q4b0wn3mzsqj-unstable
+installing-in-an-air-gapped-environment-q4b0wn3mzsqj-unstable.tar.gz
 ```

 Since there's only one file, let's save some typing and use a